belovedpearl/AfricanRecipes-PP4/README.md

 The error was due to the injected template.
 I inspected the code and also tried using [this tool](https://www.aliciaramirez.com/closing-tags-checker/) to find the unclosed tags but it came back with nothing shown [here](screenshots/validator_test/w3_check/tag_confirmation.webp).

+### CSS

+No errors were found when the passed through

 ---